MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 And that's it!
 To recap this short guide, you:

-- Created a local Ethereum testnet over Docker using Kurtosis
+- Created a local Nephele testnet over Docker using Kurtosis
-- Connected your local dApp development environment to the local Ethereum network
+- Connected your local dApp development environment to the local Nephele network
-- Deployed a dApp and ran a simple test against it on the local Ethereum network
+- Deployed a dApp and ran a simple test against it on the local Nephele network
-- Configured the underlying Ethereum network to have 3 nodes
+- Configured the underlying Nephele network to have 3 nodes

 We’d love to hear from you on what went well for you, what could be improved, or to answer any of your questions.
 Don’t hesitate to reach out via [GitHub](https://github.com/kurtosis-tech/kurtosis/issues/new/choose) or [email us](mailto:feedback@kurtosistech.com)!